 In connection with the sale of the aircraft financing business (see Note 15), the Company de-designated the interest rate swaps associated with this business effective August 31, 2005 and no longer accounts for them as cash flow hedges.
-Amounts in Accumulated other comprehensive income (loss) related to those interest rate swaps are being reclassified to earnings as a net gain or loss during the period from the date of de-designation through the original maturity date of each of the respective swaps.
+Amounts in Accumulated other comprehensive income (loss) related to those interest rate swaps, which were designated as hedges of the Company's variable rate long-term borrowings, are being reclassified to earnings when the hedged forecasted transactions impact earnings, as these transactions are still probable of occurring.